 Note: Although Staff Council serves as the voice and advocate for all staff, it does not have the same function as Collective Bargaining Units to which some members of the UVM staff belong.
 Those staff who belong to UE Local 267 are not permitted to participate in Staff Council at the request of their union.

 Staff Council Meetings are held on the first Tuesday of every month from 12:05 pm - 1:30 pm and are open to all members of the UVM community as well as the public.
 See the Calendar for full details of upcoming meetings.

 You do not need to be an elected representative to be a Committee member!
 All you need is an interest in helping to make UVM a better place to work.

-The Staff Council has four Standing Committees (Compensation, Benefits, & Budget; Personal and Professional Development; Community Engagement; Social), an executive board, and a nominating committee.
+The Staff Council has three Standing Committees (Personal and Professional Development; Community Engagement; Social), an executive board, and a nominating committee.
 With the exception of the executive and nominating committees, membership is open to all non-represented staff members, faculty, retirees, and students.
 If you would like to participate on a committee, please fill out the Committee Membership Application.